MaskingTechnology/jitar/packages/caching/README.md

-# Caching package for Jitar
+# Jitar Caching

-This package is used for creating the runtime cache for [Jitar](https://jitar.dev) applications.
+This package contains the components for creating the runtime cache for [Jitar](https://jitar.dev) applications.

 For more information about Jitar: